-Officers respond to a wide variety of calls that may be time consuming but unrelated to crime or enforcement activities.
-Consistent with prior years, a large percentage of calls for service are non-criminal related.
+Officers respond to a wide variety of calls that may be time consuming but unrelated to crime or law enforcement activities.
+Consistent with prior years, a large percentage of calls for service are non-criminal related but still require the officer's time.